feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 12:45:00              31.51             49.84              0.79
     2020-05-15 13:00:00              32.15             52.35              0.65

-Alternatively, we can drop the nan and readjust the target variable:
+Alternatively, we can drop rows containing nan in the lag features and then adjust the target variable:

 .. code:: python